-Environmental Characteristic Гом Medium High Comments Plant growth form Submerged forms avoid direct contact with floating crude oil on the water sufface.
+Environmental Characteristic Low Medium High Plant growth form Submerged forms avoid direct contact with floating crude oil on the water surface.
 Submerged plants may suffer some indirect damage from water column contact with WSFs.
 Free-floating plants would be killed if contacted by released oil.
 However, these plants also disperse readily, and can reproduce quickly by vegetative means.
-Floating-leaved rooted plants may suffer admage to leaves from direct confract with oil of the water sufface, but may avoid admage to roots and thizomes, allowing re-growth from root systems.
-Leaves of emergent plants are typically protected from contact with released crude oil, and the filmitled contact of oil with stems at water level may not result in plant death.
-Many emergent plants also have energy storage fissues in the roots, and can survive damage to above-water fissues. wild rice is an annual emergent plant (a type of grass), It is possible that are all spill that occurred as shoots were emerging from the water could result in fissue or plant death.
-Otherwise, if a melase of radde oil occurred earlier of later in the growing season, wild rice plants might not be seriously affected.
-Plants having thick cutrices and/or few stomata would be less sensitive to released acrond oil than plants with thin cutricles and/or many stomata. water depth Shallow water provides less scope for dilution of water soluble fractions of crude oil, however, plants are not particularly sensitive to the water soluble fraction.
-However, a large propartion of plants in shallow water may be free-floating or have floating leaves, making them more susceptible to crude oil exposure on the surface.
+Floating-leaved rooted plants may suffer damage to leaves from direct contact with oil at the water surface, but may avoid damage to roots and rhizomes, allowing re-growth from root systems.
+Leaves of emergent plants are typically protected from contact with released crude oil, and the limited contact of oil with stems at water level may not result in plant death.
+Many emergent plants also have energy storage tissues in the roots, and can survive damage to above-water tissues.
+Water depth Shallow water provides less scope for dilution of water soluble fractions of crude oil, however, plants are not particularly sensitive to the water soluble fraction.
+However, a large proportion of plants in shallow water may be free-floating or have floating leaves, making them more susceptible to crude oil exposure on the surface.
 Deep water provides greater dilution of WSFs.
-Plants located in deep water are mare likely to have mainly submerged growth form, which would have low exposure to crude oil on the surface.
+Plants located in deep water are more likely to have mainly submerged growth form, which would have low exposure to crude oil on the surface.
 Water currents Stagnant or ponded areas provide little flushing and dispersal of released crude oil or water soluble components of the oil.
 This may result in greater oil thickness on the water surface, and longer duration of exposure for both floating and submerged aquatic plants.
 Habitats with moving water (rivers) or water circulation (large lakes) provide greater flushing and dispersal of crude oil.
-Although larger areas of habitat may be affected, oil silcks may be thinner, and exposure may be of sharter duration.
-During the Marshall, Michigan release of heavy crude oil to the Kalamazoo River in 2010, deposition of crude oil to sediments occurred mainly in areas of still water.
+Although larger areas of habitat may be affected, oil slicks may be thinner, and exposure may be of shorter duration.
 Plant lifespan Annual plants that generally rely on seed production tend to be more sensitive to the presence of oil.
 If seed is not set, then these plants may not be able to grow in the following season (e.g., wild rice).
 Perennial plants are more resistant to damage than annual plants.
-Even when vegetative fissues are damaged, perennial plants can re-grow from the root system, often within the same growing season.
-Many aquatic plants have several means of reproduction, including seed production, root spreading and production of new shoots from rootstock, and vegetative reproduction from plant fragments that diff into new and potentially favorable habitats.
-Plant age Young plants may be susceptible to damage because they generally have more sensitive fissues, and have fewer energy stores.
+Even when vegetative tissues are damaged, perennial plants can re-grow from the root system, often within the same growing season.
+Plant age Young plants may be susceptible to damage because they generally have more sensitive tissues, and have fewer energy stores.
 Annual plants exposed to crude oil prior to seed set may still be sensitive, if the oil exposure prevents or inhibits seed set.
-Mature rooted perennial plants would be less susceptible to damage because their roots would have low exposure to released oil, and are the site of energy straage from which the plant could regrow.
+Mature rooted perennial plants would be less susceptible to damage because their roots would have low exposure to released oil, and are the site of energy storage from which the plant could re- grow.
 Annual plants post seed set would have low sensitivity as these plants would be senescent, and dying in any case.